If you have been placed at risk of redundancy, or have been made redundant, then Blacks Solicitors’ Employment Law team can help you.

 To claim a Statutory Redundancy Payment you must be an employee (as opposed to, for example, a “worker”) and have at least two years’ continuous service with your employer.
 Currently, redundant employees are entitled to receive:

-- Half a week’s pay for each completed year of employment between the ages of 18 and 21
+- Half a week’s pay for each completed year of employment before the age of 22

 - A week’s pay for each completed year of employment between the ages of 22 and 40